percona/k8spxc-docs/docs/haproxy-conf.md

   }}'
 ```

+!!! note

-**NOTE**: For obvious reasons the Operator will not allow the simultaneous
+    For obvious reasons the Operator will not allow the simultaneous
     enabling of both HAProxy and ProxySQL.

 The resulting HAPproxy setup will contain two services:

 * `cluster1-haproxy` service listening on ports 3306 (MySQL) and 3309 (the [proxy protocol](https://www.haproxy.com/blog/haproxy/proxy-protocol/)).
     This service is pointing to the number zero Percona XtraDB Cluster member
     (`cluster1-pxc-0`) by default when this member is available.
 If a zero
     member is not available, members are selected in descending order of their
     numbers (e.g. `cluster1-pxc-2`, then `cluster1-pxc-1`, etc.).
 This service
     can be used for both read and write load, or it can also be used just for
     write load (single writer mode) in setups with split write and read loads.

 * `cluster1-haproxy-replicas` listening on port 3306 (MySQL).
     This service selects Percona XtraDB Cluster members to serve queries following
     the Round Robin load balancing algorithm.

 When the cluster with HAProxy is upgraded, the following steps
 take place.
 First, reader members are upgraded one by one: the Operator waits